EnderASz/Salt/README.md

 ### Windows

-WIP, for now you can use SWL
+WIP, for now you can use WSL